maihoanganh/InterRelax/README.md

 To get the paper's benchmarks, download the zip file in this [link](https://drive.google.com/file/d/1xGG1NqDk9NDtBmu0bd2FmxZpz1kYeZp6/view?usp=sharing) and unzip the file.

-The following codes are to run the paper's benchmarks:
+The following codes are to run the paper's benchmarks in Julia:
 ```ruby
 using InterRelax